cannam/repoint/README.md

 Vext may use a different checkout URL with services on which you have declared an account name, in order to take advantage of the possibility of using an authenticated protocol that can be pushed to using keychain authentication.
-For Github and Bitbucket providing an account name will cause it to switch to an ssh URL in place of the default https one.
+For example, providing an account name may cause Vext to switch to an ssh URL in place of a default https URL.

 ### Developer todo / to-document notes